-Social Forces Converged to Create, Define, and Sustain Diabasis converging to create a unique historical and social environment that enabled a place like that Diabasis was also a product of its times.
+Social Forces Converged to Create, Define, and Sustain Diabasis

+The participants in this study repeatedly cited certain "forces" as crucial factors converging to create a unique historical and social environment that enabled a place like Diabasis to emerge.
+All those forces, each noted by one or more of the participants, show that Diabasis was also a product of its times.
 Perry noted that his earlier attempt to raise interest in such a project (circa 1960) was met with indifference: